 Seth Diamond is the host and executive producer of Food Biker, a culinary motorcycle web/TV show currently in production.
 On Food Biker, Seth motorcycles around America, cooks with other chefs, and meets with experts in both the food and beverage worlds.
-In 2008, Seth decided to change careers and pursue his lifetime passion for the culinary world professionally, bringing his science background into the kitchen.
+In 2008, Seth pursued his passion for the culinary world professionally, directly applying both his creative multimedia background to culinary media and his science background to the professional kitchen.
 In 2010, Seth graduated Le Cordon Bleu College of Culinary Arts with high honors and both an A.A.S. degree and Diplôme.

 By interning on both Season 7 on PBS’ Simply Ming (2009) and Season 11 of PBS’ America’s Test Kitchen (2010), including a spring externship at the latter, Seth continued to master culinary techniques, while learning the culinary media and production skills required to take “Food Biker” from idea to reality.